Get to know us!

-What Emily enjoys most about being a part of LRAH: She loves helping all of the patients and really appreciates all of her teammate’s fun and outgoing personalities.
+What Judy enjoys most about being a part of LRAH: The care and compassion of the doctors and team.

 Client Service Representative

-She learned from an early age the faithful companionship and good listening skills that pets offer.
-Ultimately, after some soul searching through a handful of majors, she earned her B.S. in Psychology and an M.Ed. in School psychology, before ultimately retraining as an English teacher.
-For roughly 30 years, she was a teacher in various venues: jr. high and high school overseas in Hiroshima, Japan, in a family literacy program in Elmira; for 21 years at Corning Community College, from which I recently retired.
-She is currently training to teach mindfulness meditation, with a focus on stress reduction and building compassion for oneself and others.
+After a handful of majors, she earned her B.S. in Psychology and an M.Ed. in School psychology, before ultimately retraining as an English teacher.
+For roughly 30 years, she was a teacher in various places: high schools, overseas in Hiroshima, Japan, in a family literacy program,and for 21 years at Corning Community College, from which she recently retired.

-She and her husband enjoy the antics of their cats Sasha, the queen of the castle, and Oliver, a patient serf in Sasha’s kingdom.
-Beth is a big nature lover, walking or hiking most days or working in her large vegetable garden seasonally.
-Other interests include volunteering with the local library and newly opened comfort care residential center, Bampa’s House, as well as facilitating meditation with River’s Edge Meditation.
+She and her husband enjoy the antics of their cats Sasha and Oliver.
+Beth is also a nature lover who enjoys hiking and working in her large vegetable garden.
+Other interests include volunteering at the library and at Bampa’s House, a residential hospice, as well leading meditation with a local practice group.

 What Beth enjoys most about the LRAH team:

-“I was drawn to LRAH because of their emphasis on fear-free care and an emphasis on compassion and empathy.
+“I was drawn to LRAH because of their commitment to fear-free care with an emphasis on compassion and empathy.
 It is a friendly place, where the team pulls together to offer quality service to pets and people.”

 Directions from Corning: